Reese Witherspoon Teases New Image For ‘Big Little Lies’ Season 2 On Instagram, Premiere Month Announced

 HBO executives announced on Friday at the Television Critics Association tour that Season 2 of Big Little Lies will premiere in June, according to People.
 As TV Line points out, this premiere date will take Big Little Lies out of contention for the 2019 Emmys.
 Instead, they will have to aim for 2020 regarding any nominations.

-Season 2 of the hit HBO series will continue on in the saga surrounding the group of mothers after the death of Celeste’s abusive husband, Perry (Alexander Skarsgard), which was revealed in the Season 1 finale.
+Season 2 of the hit HBO series, which will contain seven episodes, will continue on in the saga surrounding the group of mothers after the death of Celeste’s abusive husband, Perry (Alexander Skarsgard), which was revealed in the Season 1 finale.
 Originally the series, which is based on the book by Australian author Liane Moriarty, and adapted to be set in the U.S., was billed as a limited series on HBO.
 However, its popularity led to a second season being developed.

 In addition to this exciting news, Big Little Lies star Reese Witherspoon posted a new image to her Instagram account regarding Season 2.
 The image shows her character, Madeline, along with Jane, Bonnie, Celeste, and Renata.